 No. Per school policy, for safety reasons and due to limited seating availability, students may only ride on their regular bus and to the bus stop assigned.
 Please do not contact the bus company or the bus driver to request transportation changes, as they do not have the authority to approve these requests.
-Bus assignment changes are approved only in the case of emergent or urgent need, for long-term temporary address changes, or due to unanticipated safety risks encountered at an assigned bus stop.
+Bus assignment changes are approved only in the case of emergent or urgent need and long-term temporary address changes.

 No. The primary responsibility of Transportation, with regard to school bus routing, is to see that all students entitled to transportation have one bus assignment for their daily ride to and from school and that all bus assignments are done in a way as to provide seating for all students.
 Changes to school bus assignments for the day is strictly prohibited.